verbiate/Wadsworth-for-VLC/README.md

 **KNOWN ISSUES:**
 * Only tested on macOS.
 May not work correctly on other platforms.
 * The extension only works correctly every other time.
 After triggering the extension once, the extension fails to trigger a second time, and so on.
+Unclear whether this is a VLC issue.

 ## Option B (Automator Services)
 _These are Automator Services for macOS.
 They work a little more reliably than the VLC extensions in Option A, and are recommended for macOS users._